-While the crust is baking, toast the pecans in a dry skillet until fragrant and just beginning to brown.
+- While the crust is baking, toast 9 oz pecans in a dry skillet until fragrant and just beginning to brown.
 Coarsely chop the nuts and pour them into the baked crust when it comes out of the oven.

-Combine the butter and chocolate in a large microwave safe bowl.
+- Combine 2 oz unsalted butter and 2 ounces unsweetened baking chocolate in a large microwave safe bowl.
 Microwave in 30 second increments, stirring in between, until the chocolate is completely melted.

-Add the brown sugar, corn syrup, vanilla, bourbon and salt.
+- Add 6 oz brown sugar, 8 oz light corn syrup, 1 teaspoon pure vanilla extract, 2 oz bourbon and ¼ teaspoon salt.
 Mix until blended.
-Whisk in the eggs.
+Whisk in 4 large eggs.

 - Pour the filling over the pecans and bake until the filling is set, about 20 minutes.
 The filling should softly jiggle as a mass when it's ready.

 - Serve slightly warm or at room temperature.